dodgymike/hackrf-wiki/HackRF-Beta-Program.md

 Notably absent from the above list is [GNU Radio](http://gnuradio.org/redmine/projects/gnuradio/wiki), THE open source SDR software framework.
 GNU Radio support is provided by gr-osmosdr.
 Install GNU Radio and libhackrf, then install gr-osmosdr to get them to work together.

+Linux distributions known to include libhackrf:

+* none yet, but [Pentoo](http://www.pentoo.ch/) will likely be the first!

 ## Testing

 The best way to help test HackRF is to try using it for whatever radio application interests you.
 If you aren't sure where to start, try getting familiar with [GNU Radio](http://gnuradio.org/redmine/projects/gnuradio/wiki), especially [GNU Radio Companion](http://gnuradio.org/redmine/projects/gnuradio/wiki/GNURadioCompanion).
 Search the web for interesting SDR implementations and see if you can reproduce them with HackRF.